pdrabik223/lunar_callendar/README.md

 Download all as [3mf file](moon_phase_lamp_v5.3mf) or [Autodesk Fusion repository](https://a360.co/420mgQl).

+# this project needs connection to the internet.

 # Moon clock math

-Full Moon cycle last ~29.53059 days, and we usually distinguish 8 different moon phases:
+Full Moon cycle last ~29.53059 days (42524.0496 minutes), and we usually distinguish 8 different moon phases:
 1. New Moon
 2. Waxing Crescent
 3. First Quarter